Odo Ere: Marriage customs

 The people of Odo Ere accord marriage and family significant importance as they are the main vehicles of group identities.
 The people of Odo Ere have a rich traditional marriage culture and beliefs such as the people of Okunland and the Yoruba heartland.
-Marriage in Odo Ere establishes a system of social relationships between a man and a womam and their respective families; it sets some social roles, ethics and values in the town in the way in Okunland and Yorubaland.
+Marriage in Odo Ere establishes a system of social relationships between a man and a woman and their respective families; it sets some social roles, ethics and values in the town in the way in Okunland and Yorubaland.
 The people of Odo Ere believe that a marriage ceremony is an elaborate event involving the entire extended family members, and not limited to the nuclear family members alone.
 There are three major types of marriage ceremonies held in the town such as Christian, Islamic and traditional marriage ceremonies.
 Marriage is usually consummated in Odo Ere between a man and a woman through three stages consisting of the introduction stage, the traditional wedding or engagement stage, and the church/mosque/registry wedding stage.

 a.
 The introduction stage: This is the first step in the marriage system in Yorubaland.
 Marriage introduction is the first formalisation of intention to marry between a man and a woman in Odo Ere after they must have experienced a long or a short courtship culminating in an agreement between the intending couple to marry and live together as husband and wife for life.
 Marriage introduction involves the coming together of the parents and some relations of the husband and wife to signify the intention of the couple to marry.
 It is called marriage introduction because the parents and family members of the couple are formally introduced to both sides to enable them to know each other.
 Among the Odo Ere people, marriage introduction is between the families of a man and a woman; marriage is more than just a union between an individual man and a woman, it involves two families of the bride and the groom as it is practiced in Yorubaland.
 During the introduction, the husband's family brings some items such as a basket of fruits, a few bottles of non-alcoholic wine or alcoholic drink like schnapps, champagne depending on the religious inclination of the wife's family, and some crates of soft drinks.
 The acceptance of these materials by the parents and family members of the bride signifies their consent to offer their daughter in marriage to the man.